 We expect our future products, if approved, to face substantial competition from major pharmaceutical companies, biotechnology companies, academic institutions, government agencies, and public and private research institutions.
 The larger competitors have substantially greater financial and human resources, as well as a much larger infrastructure than we do.
-For more information on our precision medicine competitors, see Part I, Item 1.
-"Business-Competition in Precision Medicine."
+For more information on our therapeutics competitors, see Part I, Item 1.
+"Business-Competition."